Wet Underfloor Heating: UK Installation & Costs

 Installation methods

-Materials for 40m² ground floor:
+Cost breakdown for a 40m² ground floor

-- Pipes + insulation: £1,200–1,800
+- Pipes and insulation: £1,200-1,800

-- Manifold + pump + mixing valve: £800–1,500
+- Manifold, pump and mixing valve: £800-1,500

 - Screed: £600-1,400